nicofanu/clink/README.md

 `clink.py -a title`

-This will append _title_ and the clipboard contents (a URL) to the links file.
+This will save _title_ and the URL in the clipboard to the links file.
 To view the links:

 `clink.py -l`